-- Being a member of the Gloucestershire Prevent Partnership Board, and to actively engage with the Board to ensure that Hartpury benefits from local best practice and formal intelligence, and to support the work of the Board; - To oversee Prevent related work and developments across the institution and the Students' Union monitored by the Hartpury's Safeguarding Committee; - Ensuring relevant updates on the Prevent Strategy and on threat levels are communicated to appropriate Hartpury staff; - Ensuring relevant staff are identified and provided with appropriate training; and in partnership with the HR Department, ensuring that a formal record is kept of those that participate in such training; - Ensuring the Vice Chancellor/Principal is fully appraised of the most current Prevent- related developments.
+- Being a member of the Gloucestershire Prevent Partnership Board, and to actively engage with the Board to ensure that Hartpury benefits from local best practice and formal intelligence, and to support the work of the Board; - To oversee Prevent related work and developments across the institution and the Students' Union monitored by the Hartpury's Safeguarding Committee; - Ensuring relevant updates on the Prevent Strategy and on threat levels are communicated to appropriate Hartpury staff; - Ensuring relevant staff are identified and provided with appropriate training; and in partnership with the HR Department, ensuring that a formal record is kept of those that participate in such training; - Ensuring the Vice Chancellor/Principal is fully appraised of the most current Prevent- related developments. - Completing an annual Prevent report and any reports requested by external bodies.

-Hartpury's Prevent Lead will ordinarily be the Head of Residential Support.
+Hartpury's Prevent Lead has responsibility for ensuring Hartpury complies with the Prevent Duty.
 Ultimate responsibility for oversight of the Hartpury's Prevent duties rests with the Vice Chancellor/Principal.